aalempijevic/conversationai-moderator-1/README.md

-# OSMod

-## New York Times internal Moderator Client
+# New York Times internal Moderator client

-This repo contains a copy of [OSMod](https://github.com/conversationai/conversationai-moderator) for internal development of the Moderator Client app only.
+This repo contains a copy of the [Conversation AI Moderator](https://github.com/conversationai/conversationai-moderator) project for internal development of the Moderator client only.
 The backend-api package here is not in use.

+Moderator was initially deployed in its open source form via a few shell apps that wrapped the published Conversation AI NPM packages.
+See [nytm/ugc-moderator-os-deploy](https://github.com/nytm/ugc-moderator-os-deploy).

 ## Scripts